home-assistant/home-assistant.io/source/_docs/automation/editor.markdown

     ![New automation editor](/images/docs/automation-editor/new-automation.png)

-Automations created or edited via the user interface are activated immediately after saving the automation.
-Read the documentation for [Automating Home Assistant](/getting-started/automation/) to learn more about automations.
+    - **Result**: Automations created or edited via the user interface are activated immediately after saving the automation.
+    - To learn more about automations, read the documentation for [Automating Home Assistant](/getting-started/automation/).

 ## Troubleshooting missing automations